mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 [NVIDIA_arch]: ./writeup_images/NVIDIA_ConvNet.png "NVIDIA Model Visualization"
 [model_graph]: ./writeup_images/model_final.png "Model Architecture"
+[model_loss]: ./writeup_images/model_loss.png "Model Losses"
 [blur_img]: ./writeup_images/img.png "Blurred Image"
 [import_data]: ./writeup_images/import_data_dist.png "Imported Data Histogram"
 [filter_data]: ./writeup_images/filter_data_dist.png "Filtered Data Histogram"
 [final_data]: ./writeup_images/normalized_data_dist.png "Augmented Filtered Data Histogram"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+[center_track1]: ./writeup_images/center_track1.jpg "Center Track 1"
+[center_track2]: ./writeup_images/center_track2.jpg "Center Track 2"
+[recovery1]: ./writeup_images/recovery1.jpg "Recovery 1"
+[recovery2]: ./writeup_images/recovery2.jpg "Recovery 2"
+[recovery3]: ./writeup_images/recovery3.jpg "Recovery 3"
+[recovery4]: ./writeup_images/recovery4.jpg "Recovery 4"
+[recovery5]: ./writeup_images/recovery5.jpg "Recovery 5"
+[recovery6]: ./writeup_images/recovery6.jpg "Recovery 6"
+[img_crop]: ./writeup_images/img_crop.png "Cropped"

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results

-####2.
-Submission includes functional code
+* Track1.mp4 recorded video of the car autonomously driving succesfully through Track 1
+* Track2.mp4 recorded video of the car autonomously driving succesfully through Track 2

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed
+Model Architecture and Training Strategy

-My model is a modified replica of the NVIDIA architecture for end-to-end autonomous driving with 5 Convolutional Layers at first, followed by 3 Fully Connected Layers that produces the output layer as the steering angle prediction. (model.py lines #-#)
+My model is a modified replica of the NVIDIA architecture for end-to-end autonomous driving with 5 Convolutional Layers at first, followed by 3 Fully Connected Layers that produces the output layer as the steering angle prediction. (model.py lines 195-271)

-The model includes ELU layers to introduce nonlinearity (code line 20), and the model's inputs are pre-processed by 2 Keras lambda layers for normalization and resizing. (code line 18).
+The model includes ELU layers to introduce nonlinearity, and the model's inputs are pre-processed by a Cropping2D layer to crop the images, followed by 2 Keras lambda layers for normalization and resizing. (code line 199-205).

 ####2.
 Attempts to reduce overfitting in the model

 1) Data Sets Collected - Including Track2
-2) Normalizing the data set (histograms)
+2) Normalizing the data set's probability density (histograms)
+3) Batch Normalization
-3) L2 regularization
+4) L2 regularization
-4) Data Augmentation (brightness/flip/left-right-cameras)
+5) Data Augmentation (brightness/flip/left-right-cameras)
-5) Early Stopping of Training
+6) Early Stopping of Training
-6) Preprocessing (resizing the data and decreasing number of features)
+7) Preprocessing (resizing the data and decreasing number of features)

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model was tested with dropout layers but weren't necessary thanks to batch normalization layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained on 80% of the data and validated on the remaining 20% to ensure that the model was not overfitting and to understand the model's performance.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the center of both tracks.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, however the learning rate was attempted to be tuned several times, yet the Adam optimizer default learning rate 0.001 performed the most efficiently. (model.py line 264).

 ####4.
 Appropriate training data

 Training data:
     A vast amount of training data were collected, including the data provided by Udacity.
-Plus, from Track1 a combination of center lane driving, reverse driving the whole track, recovery data including emphasis on the less common spots on the track, were collected.
-Moreover, for regularizing the data set a similar set of Track2 was also included.
+Plus, a collection from Track1 including: a combination of center lane driving, and recovery data with emphasis on the less common spots of the track.
+Moreover, for regularizing a similar set of Track2 was also included.

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.